ServerPilot/API/README.md

 ### Connect a new Server

-Use this method to tell ServerPilot that you expect to connect a new Ubuntu 12.04 or 14.04 server.
+Use this method to tell ServerPilot that you plan to connect a new server.

 Once you have the `id` and `apikey`, you'll need to:

   * download `serverpilot-installer.py` and
   * run the script with the values specific to your server.

-If you were to manually login to your server and do this, it would look like:
+If you were to manually log in to your server and do this, it would look like:

 ```
 $ export SERVERID=JvFFIQn2WV8VHDsP